Fatih Tekke: Early career

 On 29 March 2015, he signed a contract with Kayseri Erciyesspor.
 In February 2018, Tekke was appointed as the head coach of Denizlispor, which ranked 16th with 17 points from 21 matches.
 Under Tekke's management, they collected 21 points in 13 matches, reaching 38 points and contributed to Denizlispor finishing the season in 15th place by taking them out of the relegation zone.

 In the 2019–20 season, Tekke coached İstanbulspor, one of the TFF First League teams, finishing 4th in the league and earning the right to compete in the Play-offs.
 In the play-offs, İstanbulspor lost to Altay with the scores of 3–2 and 1–0 and lost the chance to be promoted to Süper Lig.

 Tekke signed a 1+1 year contract with Bursaspor, one of the TFF First League teams, in the 2nd week of the 2021–22 season.
 On 19 September 2021, after 2 defeats, 1 win and 1 draw in 4 matches as Bursaspor coach, his duty was terminated.

 On 24 October 2022, following the resignation of Osman Zeki Korkmaz, Tekke became the new head coach of Süper Lig team İstanbulspor.
 Tekke, who was appointed as the head coach of İstanbulspor for the 3rd time in his career, signed a 5-year contract with his new club.
 On 25 September 2023, Tekke and the club parted ways by mutual agreement.
 On 3 November 2023, Fatih Tekke was appointed as the head coach of Alanyaspor, a club competing in Turkey’s Süper Lig.
 He signed a 1.5-year contract with the club.
 During the 2023–24 season, under Tekke’s leadership, Alanyaspor finished 7th in the Süper Lig and reached the fifth round of the Turkish Cup.

 On 3 November 2024, following a 0–0 draw against Bodrum, Tekke announced his resignation as head coach of Alanyaspor.
 Tekke cited ongoing challenges and a lack of expected progress as reasons for his departure, stating, “Problems aren’t resolving; there’s a blockage.

 Trabzonspor

 On 12 March 2025, Tekke was officially appointed as the head coach of Trabzonspor.
 The announcement followed the dismissal of Şenol Güneş the previous day, with Güneş assuming the role of sporting director.
-The details of Tekke’s contract remain undisclosed.
+The details of Tekke’s contract remained undisclosed.
+On 27 August 2026, Tekke announced his resignation after a 4–0 away defeat against Ferencváros in the Europa League play-off round, but his resignation was not accepted by the board of the club.
+A few days later, on 1 September, he left his position following a 2–1 away defeat against newly promoted Amedspor.